Arti-Dev/FillInTheWall/README.md

 [![Fill in the Wall Video](https://img.youtube.com/vi/ARJ5J_cZsdk/0.jpg)](https://www.youtube.com/watch?v=ARJ5J_cZsdk)

 # Building

+Please keep in mind that this plugin was designed for my personal purposes, so there may be some hiccups if you want to run it on your own server.

 You'll need:
 - A Paper server
 - A MySQL server (can be run without, but highly recommended)

-*At the time of writing this, this plugin is for 1.21.5!*
+*At the time of writing this, this plugin is for 1.21.7!*

 Clone this repository onto your machine and build the Gradle project with `./gradlew build`.
 You can also open IntelliJ and do it from there.